-For instance, a cat may relieve her present depression by tearing apart your favorite suede jacket —NOT as a direct result of some particular incident that occurred in the past.
-When a cat purrs nonstop while curling up on your lap or eating some tuna, then, at that very moment, you have a happy cat, and for good reason.
-If she's dragging her tail and lurking around corners, then she may be feeling a bit nervous about something that's stressing her out at that moment.
-An angry cat will act quite differently by thrashing her tail quickly back and forth or by sending a guttural growl to the present source of her anger.
+For instance, a cat may display her current depression by tearing apart your favorite suede jacket — not as a direct result of some particular incident that occurred in the past.
+When a cat purrs nonstop while curling up on your lap or eating some tuna, then at that very moment, you have a happy cat and for good reason.
+However, if she's lurking around corners, she may be feeling a bit nervous about something that's stressing her at that time (perhaps a storm outside).
+An angry cat will act quite differently by thrashing her tail back and forth or by sending a guttural growl to the present source of her anger.

-You can try squirting a tiny bit of water on your cat (not in their face, though!) in order to end harmful behavior, gently pushing away a cat that's trying to get a taste of your ice cream cone, or create an unpleasant noise (like rattling some coins in a can) to startle her whenever she's poised to claw something.
+Rather than raising your voice, try squirting a tiny bit of water on your cat (not in her face, though) in order to end harmful behavior.
+Try gently pushing away a cat that's trying to get a taste of your ice cream cone.
+You could also cover the furniture you don't want your cat to scratch or create an unpleasant noise (like rattling some coins in a can) to startle her whenever she's poised to claw something.